strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 - You must have a free [Amazon AWS](aws.amazon.com/free) before doing these steps.

-Best practices for using **AWS Amazon** services indicate not using your root account user and using instead the [IAM (AWS Identity and Access Management) service](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
-Your root user is only used for a very [few select tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
-For example, for **Billing**, you create an **Administrator user and Group** for such things.
+Best practices for using **AWS Amazon** services state to not use your root account user and to use instead the [IAM (AWS Identity and Access Management) service](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
+Your root user is therefore only used for a very few [select tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
+For example, for **billing**, you create an **Administrator user and Group** for such things.
 And other, more routine tasks are done with a **regular IAM User**.

 1. Follow these instructions for [creating your Administrator IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).